 Aluminum: The most recycled consumer byproduct

 Most Americans don’t think twice when reaching for cold can of their favorite beverage.
 But before the late 50’s, most beverages either came from the local soda fountain or in a glass bottle.
 Coors Brewing Company pioneered the use of aluminum cans for beverages in 1959.
 This change started an industry storm.
 In terms of economics, aluminum cans are the most sustainable and cost effective beverage package, as aluminum is lighter than glass and infinitely recyclable.
 Aluminum also bests glass in terms of versatility, as it provides a superior metal canvas to print on.
 But perhaps, most importantly, for producers, aluminum effectively protects the flavor and integrity of your favorite cold beverages because it sheilds the product from light.
+While aluminum cans didn’t hit the mainstream until the late nineteen fifties, recycling aluminum was no new idea or practice.
+Major manufacturers have been doing it since the early 1900’s and was relied upon heavily during World War II.
+It wasn’t until the 1960’s when the use of aluminum cans became popular in beverage production that aluminum can recycling came to the forefront of the American conscience.

 Aluminum recycling is the process by which scrap aluminum can be reused in products after its initial production.
 The process involves simply re-melting the metal, which is far less expensive and energy-intensive than creating new aluminum through the electrolysis of aluminum oxide (Al2O3), which must first be mined from bauxite ore and then refined.
 Recycling scrap aluminum requires only 5% of the energy used to make new aluminum.
 For this reason, approximately 31% of all aluminum produced in the United States comes from recycled scrap.
 Used beverage containers are the largest component of processed aluminum scrap.